pedrolcl/Linux-SonivoxEas/README.md

 Licenses
 --------

-Copyright (C) 2016 Pedro López-Cabanillas
+Copyright (C) 2016 Pedro López-Cabanillas.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or